raphael-group/intmemoir-processed-data/README.md

 There are 3 setups that were used in this paper:

-- Fully simulated data (simulated sequences and simulated locations)
+- Fully simulated data (simulated sequences and simulated locations) (the raw data can be downloaded from the original authors, but we also store data files we used within a .zip in this directory as well).
 - Semi-Synthetic data (simulated sequences, but using real locations)
 - Real data (sequences and locations both come from real intMEMOIR experiments)